 Vauxhall Movano van review

-The Vauxhall Movano offers a wide range of front and rear-wheel-drive panel vans with strong Bi-Turbo engines at the top of the line-up
+The Vauxhall Movano offers front and rear-wheel-drive panel vans, with strong Bi-Turbo engines at the top of the line-up

-In addition to all that, there are front and rear-wheel-drive versions to choose from along with four 2.3-litre CDTi common-rail diesel engine options.
+The engines are all 2.3-litre CDTi common-rail diesels with varying levels of power.
 The engine line-up was bolstered by the addition of Bi-Turbo versions of the 2.3 CDTi unit that add extra muscle at the top of the Movano range.
-Most models get a 6-speed manual gearbox but Vauxhall’s TecShift automated manual box is an option too.
+Most models get a 6-speed manual gearbox, but Vauxhall’s TecShift automated manual box is an option.
 It’s offered with the mid-range 2.3 CDTi 125 engine.

 The Movano is offered with 108bhp, 125bhp, 134bhp and 161bhp versions of the firm’s 2.3-litre diesel engine, in both front and rear-drive models.
 All are turbocharged common-rail diesels but the CDTi 136 (134bhp) and CDTi 163 (161bhp) are Bi-Turbo units with a pair of turbos providing boost.

 All three engines drive through a six-speed manual gearbox as standard, though a Tecshift six-speed automated gearbox is also available with the 125bhp engine.

 Vauxhall’s ecoFLEX fuel-saving technology, including stop-start, is also available on some models with all of the newer Bi-Turbo units getting it.